25 Weeks Pregnant: Breathing for Two

 Eyes, nose, fingers and toes: By week 25, they’re all formed!

-25 Weeks Pregnant: About Your Body
+25 Weeks Pregnant: What to Expect

-The bigger your uterus grows, the more it presses up, crowding out your lungs.
+The bigger your uterus grows, the more it crowds your lungs.
 That means they can’t expand quite as far as they used to, so even deep breaths feel shallow.
-Free up a little more space in your chest by raising your arms above your head and stretching.
+You can free up a little more space in your chest by raising your arms above your head and stretching.

 The phrase 'working mother' is redundant. — Jane Sellman